D3vila/D3vila/README.md

-- 🌱 I’m currently learning AWS S3.
+- 🌱 I’m currently learning Haskell.
 - 💬 Ask me about JavaScript, HTML/CSS or Music/Movies.
 - 📫 How to reach me: through Linkedin with the links below!